dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Publish Microservice

 The DXC AI Starter library makes it easy to publish your models as working microservices.
-By default, the DXC AI Starter library uses the free tier of Algorithmia to publish models as microservices. you must create an [Algorithmia account](https://algorithmia.com/signup).
+By default, the DXC AI Starter library uses  free tier of Algorithmia to publish models as microservices. you must create an [Algorithmia account](https://algorithmia.com/signup) to use.
 Below is the example for publishing a Microservicee.
 ```python
 trained_model is the output of run_experiment() function
 microservice_design = {